masnottuh/stat758proj/readme.md

 ---

-## Slide 10: Step 7: Statistical Analysis - Cointegration
+## 10: Step 7: Statistical Analysis - Cointegration

 **Goal:** Check for a stable, long-run equilibrium relationship between two *non-stationary* series.
 (If they wander, do they wander together?)